sedostheatre/sedos.co.uk/input/events/working-auditions.md

 The flexible nature of the show means we can work around the auditionees we see and therefore they encourage anyone to audition – above all, we are looking for great singers and actors.

-Find out more in the audition notice.
-ADD LINK HERE
+Find out more in the [audition notice.](https://docs.google.com/document/d/1pi_772eXt9joeRPk92OnFONF0QxetCdZrHZgR8E12kg/edit)

 **When and where are the auditions?**